Particular/docs.particular.net/servicecontrol/creating-config-file.md

 ## Configuration Settings

-The configuration of a ServiceControl instance can be adjusted via the ServiceControl Management utility or by directly modifying the `ServiceControl.exe.config` file.
+The configuration of a ServiceControl instance can be adjusted via ServiceControl Management or by directly modifying the `ServiceControl.exe.config` file.
 The settings listed are applicable to the app settings section of the configuration file unless otherwise specified.

 ## Host Settings